Last updated on October 9th, 2024 at 01:42 pm

 There can be a number of factors that may make it difficult for someone to come by sleep.
 Sleep disorders such as Obstructive Sleep Apnoea, where a person has trouble breathing while sleeping due to a narrowing of the upper airways, can be affected by factors like age, weight and smoking.

-A study of nearly 2,000 people accounted for these factors when it looked at a possible link between air pollution and Sleep Apnoea before publishing its results in the Annals of the American Thoracic Society.
 In this study, two common outdoor air pollutants were taken into consideration: nitrogen dioxide and a small particle known as PM2.5.
-The researchers found people living in areas with higher levels of these two pollutants were at more risk of suffering from Obstructive Sleep Apnoea.
+The researchers found people living in areas with higher levels of these two pollutants were at more risk of suffering from Obstructive Sleep Apnoea (1).

 The reason for this increased risk could be the irritation of the upper airways caused by inhaled pollutants.
 It may also lead to inflammation of the nasal passages, which contributes to the narrowing of the airways and the breathing difficulties experienced with Obstructive Sleep Apnoea.